Maria Jane Jewsbury: Early life and education

 Maria Jane Jewsbury was born in 1800 in Measham, then Derbyshire, now Leicestershire.
-She was the daughter of Thomas Jewsbury (died 1840), a cotton manufacturer and merchant, and his wife Maria, née Smith, (died 1819).
+She was the daughter of Thomas Jewsbury (died 1840), a cotton manufacturer and merchant, and his wife Maria, born Smith, (died 1819).
 Her paternal grandfather, Thomas Jewsbury Sr (died 1799), was a surveyor of roads, an engineer of canal navigation, and a student of philosophy.
 On his death he left the family; four cottages, a warehouse, a piece of land in Measham and a large sum of money.

 Jewsbury was the eldest.
 Her younger brother Thomas was born in 1802, then Henry in 1803, Geraldine in 1812, Arthur in 1815, and Frank in 1819.
 She attended a school in Shenstone, Staffordshire kept by Miss Adams, and there passed through the routine of ordinary female instruction.
 Ill-health led her to leave school at 14.

 Jewsbury's father worked as the master of a cotton factory, but the War of 1812 with America hurt the cotton business and the family had to move to George Street, Manchester, in 1818, after the business failed.
 Jewsbury's mother died one month after giving birth.
 Then 19, Jewsbury took on the mother's role for the household, so that her father could keep working.
 She continued in the role for over twelve years after their mother's death.

 Although Jewsbury developed literary ambitions at the age of nine, she did not begin to read systematically until she was 21.
 In 1821, she started a course of reading combined with composition of prose and verse.
 Her reading took the form of desultory enjoyment rather than consistent pursuit of knowledge.
 It seems to have been about this time that she addressed a letter to William Wordsworth, whose poetry she admired, presumably being keen for sympathy from someone with whose sentiments she sympathised.
 The letter grew into a correspondence, and led to personal and family intercourse and steady friendship, but without direct benefit to her as an author.